And so a legend is born and a new name is added to the roster of those who make the world of fantasy the most exciting realm of all.

 And not only did Alex conquested the summit, but also earned the documentary an oscar through his insanely iconic adventure.

 Adventure isn’t about the adrenaline pump.
 It’s not about risking your life by trying something naive.
 It’s a reminder of how far you can push your limits if under certain circumstances.
-It’s about finding a higher sense of life.
+It’s about finding a higher sense of purpose in your life.

 Here’s a picture of Alex Honnold looking back at the Freerider path after the climb.
 For no reason.